Have you always wanted to visit Mexico City?

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-In all honesty, there are dozens of cool things to do and see in Mexico City.
-However, here we’ll cover 5 of the very best that you’ll want to fit into your itinerary.
+Honestly, there are dozens of cool things to do and see in Mexico City.
+However, here we’ll cover 5 of the best you’ll want to fit into your itinerary.

 #1 – Teotihuacan

 These infamous ruins are some of the best recognized in the World.
-With the classic pyramid of the Sun, which has been featured in many films, as well as many other giant temples and statues, there’s no wonder that this gem continues to top the list for the most visited in Mexico.
+With the classic pyramid of the Sun, which has been featured in many films and many other giant temples and statues, there’s no wonder this gem continues to top the list of the most visited in Mexico.

 One of the popular activities to do is the Teotihuacan Hot Air Balloon Experience.
 A must for all visitors to the site.